danixland/wp_manager/README.md

 	wp_manager -h

 and the script will give you a brief help text

-Running the script with no options will give you a overview of the current setup as well as a setup check for errors in your configuration file.
+Running the script with no options will show the same help text.

 More on the Apache setting files
 -------